-I have one extensive page dedicated to resources specifically about parenting 2e children.
-Children who are 2e have their own set of unique needs and I address many of those on this page.
+I also have one extensive page dedicated to resources specifically about parenting 2e children.
+Children who are 2e have their own set of unique needs and I address many of those on that page.

 These are general posts I have written about giftedness/2e children since understanding my own child is gifted.
-Included are posts about parenting, homeschooling and school.
+This list includes posts about parenting, homeschooling, and school.

 Raising Gifted Children in the Christian Faith

 In this series, I looked at the unique challenges we have faced raising a gifted child in the Christian faith.
 Church settings are often a challenge for gifted/2e children.
 Gifted children also face truth, questions and death differently than neuro-typical children.
 How do we effectively disciple our gifted children in the Christian faith?
 What do we do when meeting our child’s needs runs directly contrary to the expectations of a church’s leadership and membership?
 How do we handle the tough spiritual questions that often come much earlier than we would expect?